Karl Martino – 1/4/99

 I’ve started to invest in my faith and am attending RCIA classes.
 I expect to recieve my confirmation this coming Easter.
 For years I was absorbed by surviving.
 Now I can look within.
 What a change a few years make!

 I had to quit my band Laughing Mad.
-We had put together a demo, you can check it out on my Music page.
-The band showed so much promise.
-But keeping a band together, is kinda like (I assume) holding a marriage together without the oath.
+The band showed so much promise, but keeping a band together, is kinda like (I assume) holding a marriage together without the oath.
 And we divorced midyear.
 I’m hoping things can change and heal.
 I love them guys.
 And I need music in my life.

 In sum 1998 was a year of deep change within me.
 I summoned the courage to propose to my life time love, quit smoking, my band, and face God.